AuReMe/metage2metabo/docs/output.rst

 The results are stored in a json with 8 keys:

-* ``host_prodtargets``: if a host is given as input, this contains the targets producible by the host.
+* ``host_prodtargets``: if a host is given as input, contains the targets producible by the host.

-* ``host_unprodtargets``: if a host is given as input, this contains the targets not producible by the host.
+* ``host_unprodtargets``: if a host is given as input, contains the targets not producible by the host.

-* ``host_scope``: if a host is given as input, this contains all the compounds producible by the host.
+* ``host_scope``: if a host is given as input, contains all the compounds producible by the host.
+If no host is given as input, contains the seeds.

 * ``com_prodtargets``: the targets producible by the community.